Title: UNDERGRADUATES TAKING GRADUATE COURSES

 The Graduate Council will grant permission for an undergraduate student to take a graduate course if all of the following conditions are met:

-The student must be within nine (9) hours of satisfying all requirements for the undergraduate degree.
-This includes the English Proficiency Examination and Chapel credits (if applicable).
+- The student must be within nine (9) hours of satisfying all requirements for the undergraduate degree.

 Permission to take a graduate course must be approved by the Director of the Graduate Program in which the student wishes to be involved, the undergraduate Academic Advisor, the Dean of the college or school in which the student is seeking to earn credit at the graduate level, and the Registrar.

-The student must have an overall GPR of 2.75 and a 3.0 in the major to be eligible to take a graduate course.
+The student must have an overall GPA of 2.75 and a 3.0 in the major to be eligible to take a graduate course.

 The student must declare, during preregistration or on registration day, his/her intent to take this graduate course.
-However, if all of the conditions listed above have not been satisfied by registration day, the student will not be permitted to attempt a graduate course in that semester.
+However, if all of the conditions listed above have not been satisfied by the first day of class, the student will not be permitted to attempt a graduate course in that semester.